 The BMT Guidelines are also intended to address the construction of databases containing molecular profiles of plant varieties, possibly produced in different laboratories using different technologies.
-In addition, the aim is to set high demands on the quality of Error!
-Bookmark not defined markers and on the desire for generating reproducible data using these markers in situations where equipment and/or reaction chemicals might change.
+In addition, the aim is to set high demands on the quality of markers and on the desire for generating reproducible data using these markers in situations where equipment and/or reaction chemicals might change.
 Specific precautions need to be taken to ensure quality entry into a database.